 The antibodies from the mother generally circulate in the newborn’s blood for a number of weeks.
 There is a period of time from several days to several weeks in which the maternal antibodies are too low to provide protection against the disease, but too high to allow a vaccine to work.
 This period is called the window of susceptibility.
 This is the time when despite being vaccinated, a puppy or kitten can still contract the disease.

 The length and timing of the window of susceptibility are different in every litter, and even between individuals in a litter.
 A study of a cross-section of different puppies showed that the age at which they were able to respond to a vaccine and develop protection (become immunized) covered a wide period of time.
 At six weeks of age, 25% of the puppies could be immunized.
 At 9 weeks of age, 40% of the puppies were able to respond to the vaccine.
 The number increased to 60% by 16 weeks of age, and by 18 weeks, 95% of the puppies were protected by the vaccine.

 Almost all researchers agree that for puppies and kittens, we need to give at least three combination vaccinations and repeat these at one year of age.

 The AVMA Council on Biologic and Therapeutic Agents’ Report on Cat and Dog Vaccines has recommended that the core vaccines for dogs include distemper, canine adenovirus-2 (hepatitis and respiratory disease), canine parvovirus-2, and rabies.

-Noncore vaccines include leptospirosis, coronavirus, canine parainfluenza and Bordetella bronchiseptica (both are causes of ‘kennel cough‘), and Borrelia burgdorferi (causes Lyme Disease).
+Noncore vaccines include leptospirosis, coronavirus, canine parainfluenza, and Bordetella bronchiseptica (both are causes of ‘kennel cough‘), and Borrelia burgdorferi (which causes Lyme Disease).
 Consult with your veterinarian to select the proper vaccines for your puppy.